Food spread with burrata and skewers

 Former Lifestyle Writer

-East Victoria Park has transformed into an absolute mixed bag of beans – a thriving dining destination where cuisines collide and hungry stomachs rumble for things a little nicey and a little spicy, too.
-No-frills by nature, Spicy Affair Indian Restaurant can only be described with a likeness to the inside of a mandarin – that being excessively orange – yet remains a mainstay among locals and those from afar.
-As for Spicy Affair’s menu, expect humble cooking with tradition at the forefront of its ethos – take the chicken changezi (aromatic tomato curry), for example – a dish with 14th-century beginnings.
-Equally inviting staples include goat madras, chicken jhalfrezi, and an oh-so-moreish dal makhani.
-Pack a tipple to pair and you’re in for an indubitably finger-licking feast – a spicy affair, some may say.
+Over the years, East Vic Park has been transformed into a thriving dining destination where cuisines collide and hungry stomachs rumble for things nice and a little bit of spice.
+No-frills by nature, Spicy Affair Indian Restaurant remains a mainstay among locals.
+As for the menu, expect humble cooking with tradition at the forefront of its ethos.
+The chicken korma has a mild and creamy base, while the beef vindaloo is hot and spicy.
+Equally inviting staples include goat Madras, chicken jalfrezi and an oh-so-moreish dal makhani.
+It's BYO, so bring a tipple that pairs well and you’re in for a finger-licking feast.

 Address: 909A Albany Hwy, East Victoria Park

-Perth’s first Indian gastro pub, Jagga Daku, delivers a culinary curveball with bold Indian street-food meets tapas-style gastropub glamour.
+As Perth’s first Indian gastro pub, Jagga Daku, throws a culinary curveball.
+It's where bold Indian street-food meets tapas-style gastropub glamour.
 Expect inventive bites like butter chicken samosas and dahi puri alongside comforting curries.
 Then wash it all down with one of more than 50 rotating craft beers or a glass from the extensive wine list.
-Live music, striking artwork and even a Royal Enfield bike suspended overhead lend the venue a funky edge that feels memorable, late into the night.
+Live music, striking artwork and even a Royal Enfield bike suspended overhead lend the venue a funky edge that feels memorable late into the night.

 Address123 Oxford St, Leederville